JesseWebDotCom/vscode-dev-container/README.md

 * .devcontainer/customize/variables.env - set your time zone, desired PowerShell version, etc. The variables here will be merged with and override variables found in the devcontainer.json.

+---
+**NOTE**

-Note: Whenever you add/edit customizations, you also need to rebuild the container (i.e. open command pallette and run "Remote-Containers: Rebuild Container").
+Whenever you add/edit customizations, you also need to rebuild the container (i.e. open command pallette and run "Remote-Containers: Rebuild Container").

+---

 ## HOWTO